datacamp/courses-introduction-to-python/chapter1.md

 skills: 2
 ```

-In the Python script, you can type Python code to solve the exercises.
-If you hit _Run Code_ or _Submit Answer_, your python script (`script.py`) is executed and the output is shown in the IPython Shell. _Submit Answer_ checks whether your submission is correct and gives you feedback.
+In the editor on the right you should type Python code to solve the exercises.
+When you hit the 'Submit Answer' button, every line of code is interpreted and executed by R and you get a message whether or not your code was correct.
+The output of your Python code is shown in the console in the lower right corner.

-You can hit _Run Code_ and _Submit Answer_ as often as you want.
-If you're stuck, you can click _Get Hint_, and ultimately _Get Solution_.
+Python makes use of the `#` sign to add comments, so that you and others can understand what the Python code is about.
+Just like Twitter!
+Comments are not run as Python code, so they will not influence your result.
+For example, *Print 5 + 8* in the editor on the right is a comment.

-You can also use the IPython Shell interactively by simply typing commands and hitting Enter.
-When you work in the shell directly, your code will not be checked for correctness so it is a great way to experiment.
+You can also execute Python commands straight in the console.
+This is a good way to experiment with Python code, as your submission is not checked for correctness.

 `@instructions`
 - In the editor there is already some sample code. *Can you see which lines are Python code and which are comments?*